-Britain's aim is to achieve net zero emissions of greenhouse gases by 2050 and as COP26 fast approaches, all eyes are firmly set on the UK’s next steps to reach its goal.
+Britain's aim is to achieve net zero emissions of greenhouse gases by 2050 and with increasing warnings about the severity of the climate crisis, all eyes are firmly set on the UK’s next steps to reach its goal.

 The law for the net zero target was passed in June 2019 and Britain was the first major economy in the world to legally set such a goal - a move which requires extensive policy change.

 The UK was also one of nearly 200 nations to sign the historic Paris Agreement in 2015, pledging to help towards the goal of limiting global warming to well below 2C but preferably 1.5C.

 But the prime minister is likely to weaken some of his policies as many voters struggle with the cost of living crisis and are concerned about how much green commitments could cost.